 It is possible currently to run a non-real-time face-swapping software such as DeepFaceLab or Faceswap_GAN after one has rendered a CG character, and in this respect, the CG character is no different from a pre-recorded video of a real person.
 The new paGAN 2 system allows one to talk and interact with the realistic digital character, in addition to the camera being able to move or be controlled by the user and a host of other benefits from being done ‘in-engine’.
 Pinscreen as a company is focused on virtual agents, digital assistants, and increasingly popular digital influencers.
 With this new paGAN 2 innovation, these characters can look real and talk directly with their audiences.

 The paGAN 2 process does not solely rely on Generative Adversarial Networks (GANs) as the name might imply.
 In reality, most public open-source face-swapping approaches such as DeepFake (Faceswaps) and DeepFaceLab tend to rely very heavily on Autoencoders and often do not even require the use of a GAN.
 To make a more generalized, more robust, and temporarily stable solution, Pinscreen does a number of additional steps, which include the intelligent uses of GANs at multiple stages in the process.
-This increases the quality of the results and makes the system able to handle a wider range of lighting conditions, expressions, subjects and circumstances.
+This increases the quality of the results and makes the system able to handle a wider range of lighting conditions, expressions, subjects, and circumstances.
+Pinscreen lead artist Anda Deng comments: ‘while the neural face rendering does an amazing job in ensuring a realistic face generation, my job is to make sure that the rig and shaders of the entire avatar match the realism of real Mike Seymour.
+This requires careful integration of artistic and scanned assets with the Unreal Engine”.

 One of the key innovations of the Davos demo was training an ML system to do a ‘many to one’ facial solution.
 This generalizing allows the computer to solve for anyone walking up to the demo to be mapped ‘one to one’ with the machine’s already trained internal model, which it had been trained on to work with a variety of different celebrities.
 By dropping this generalization, ie. need to instantly work on whoever walked up, the paGAN 2 system improves performance dramatically.
 Other approaches also have to spend valuable time solving head position and orientation, but a game engine already knows all of this information, far more accurately than in the video processing approach can estimate.